For the academic year 2018-2019, CCSRE will offer up to three Teaching Fellow positions to outstanding Stanford advanced doctoral students.

 There are two types of positions within the program: the Senior Seminar Coordinator position and the Teaching Fellow position.
-The Senior Seminar Coordinator serves three teaching quarters with summer funding and is guaranteed funding for a second year of service.
+The Senior Seminar Coordinator serves three teaching quarters with summer funding.
 Teaching Fellows serve two TA or teaching quarters and one fellowship quarter during the academic year.
+These fellowships are renewable for a second year upon review.

 Senior Seminar Coordinator Duties (1 position open):